Carene : Know Your Terpenes

 Wondered why cannabis usually causes the eyes and mouth to dry?

 If you’ve ever wondered why cannabis usually causes the eyes and mouth to dry, among other mucous membranes, you have terpenes to thank.
-Carene, being an anti-inflammatory, is a terpene that contributes to reducing excess fluids, especially those of inflammation, however, can also be an irritant to both eyes and skin.
+Carene, being an anti-inflammatory, is a terpene that contributes to reducing excess fluids, especially those associated with excess inflammation, however, it can also be an irritant to both eyes and skin.

 This terpene, like many other terpenes found in cannabis, has a pungent pine-like scent that’s slightly sweeter than most – with a hint of citrus.